cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/Cloudlet.rst

    :outertype: Cloudlet

    Sets the status of this Cloudlet.

+   \ **WARNING**\ : This method is just used internally by classes such as \ :java:ref:`CloudletScheduler`\  to update Cloudlet status.
+Calling it directly might not get the expected result.
+You have to use the CloudletScheduler that controls the execution of the Cloudlet to change the Cloudlets status.
+The method is public due to a design issue.

    :param newStatus: the status of this Cloudlet
    :return: true if the cloudlet status was changed, i.e, if the newStatus is different from the current status; false otherwise